Energy Medicine and the Politics (Politeia) of Health

 Donna Eden and David Feinstein

 A study recently published in a multi-disciplinary academic journal on the social implications of health policies looked at the relationship between life expectancy in the United States and social policies, giving state by state comparisons.
 The article opens with, “For a number of years, the United States has ranked last in life expectancy among high-income countries.”
-While our own audience is becoming increasingly international, the implications of this study apply everywhere.
+Our own audience is becoming increasingly international, and the implications of this study apply everywhere.

 The study used information on 18 policy domains, such as labor laws, tax codes, civil rights, education, tobacco taxes, gun safety, abortion, and environmental policies.
 It found that some policies had a negative impact on health and longevity while others had a positive impact.
 For instance, in states whose legislation had, over the past dozen years, become more favorable in terms of policies associated with better health, life expectancy increased by more than two years.
 Meanwhile, in states whose policies had become less favorable, life expectancy decreased significantly.